 Tell us a little bit about yourself and what you do?

-I’m the proud father of 7 kids and husband to Julie (aka Marathon Girl), the most amazing woman in the world.
+My name’s Abel Keogh and I’m the proud father of 7 kids and husband to Julie (aka Marathon Girl), the most amazing woman in the world.
 During the day I work in marketing for a financial institution.
 At night after the kids have gone to bed, I write books.
 When I’m not working or writing, the rest of my time is spent playing with my kids and coaching their basketball, soccer, or football teams and going on a weekly date with my wife.
 There’s not time for anything else.

 What inspired you to start writing about dating for widowers?

 When I was widowed, I started blogging anonymously about my day-to-day experiences of being a young widower.
 Many of these stories included the ups and downs of dating again.
 My stories must have resonated with people because they began emailing me and asking me questions about the widowers they were dating.
 I never intended to write books about dating a widower but the emails piled up along with requests to write a book about dating widowers.
 I finally wrote a series of books.
 I’m glad I did because countless women and widowers have told me how much these books have helped them with their relationships.

 What topics/themes are of particular interest to you?

 When it comes to relationships, I’m very interested in how men think and act.
 A lot of my dating guides spend time talking about this because in order to know if a widower is actually ready for a serious relationship one has to understand how men behave when they’re in love and when they’re just stringing women along.
 Most relationship guides don’t pay enough attention to this.